nxtlytics/ivy-terraform-modules/README.md

 ## Overview

-Here we will keep track of all terraform modules used in Non Ivy infrastructure
+Here we will keep track of all terraform modules used to fill the gaps in Ivy infrastructure

 ## Requirements